open-telemetry/opentelemetry.io/content/en/blog/2024/community-awards.md

 ---

 OpenTelemetry is a community-driven project.
-A community of awesome humans who are actively revolutionising the field of observability with their contributions.
+A community of awesome humans who are actively revolutionizing the field of observability with their contributions.
 Whether it's through code, documentation, project management, outreach, adoption, or simply helping others answer technical questions on our [CNCF Slack](https://slack.cncf.io/).
 We want to **recognize these contributions